tkuenneth/compose_adaptive_scaffold/README.md

 ### How to use

-Here's how the main activity of the sample app looks like:
+Here's how the main activity of the sample app looks like.
+The two states, `toggleSmallSecondaryBodyVisible` and `showSmallSecondaryBody` are used to show or hide a menu, so they are not strictly related to `AdaptiveScaffold()`.

 ```kotlin
 class AdaptiveScaffoldDemoActivity : ComponentActivity() {